ros2/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

    :depth: 2
    :local:

 In this tutorial, we’re going to build a visual model of a robot that vaguely looks like R2D2.
-In later tutorials, you’ll learn how to :ref:`articulate the model <MoveableURDF>`, :ref:`add in some physical properties <URDFProperties>`, :ref:`generate neater code with xacro <URDFXacro>` and :ref:`make it move in Simulation <URDFSim>`.
+In later tutorials, you’ll learn how to :ref:`articulate the model <MoveableURDF>`, :ref:`add in some physical properties <URDFProperties>`, and :ref:`generate neater code with xacro <URDFXacro>`.
 But for now, we’re going to focus on getting the visual geometry correct.

 Before continuing, make sure you have the `joint_state_publisher <https://index.ros.org/p/joint_state_publisher>`_ package installed.
 If you installed `urdf_tutorial <https://index.ros.org/p/urdf_tutorial>`_ using `apt-get`, this should already be the case.
 If not, please update your installation to include that package (use `rosdep` to check).